2016-17 LSU Cheerleading Tryout Prep Clinics

 Cheer Tryout Material

-Videos of material that will be evaluated will be posted here by March 23, 2016.
+Videos of material that will be evaluated are available now on our Facebook page.
 Participants are to learn material prior to tryouts.
 Material will be reviewed but not taught at tryouts.

 Tentative Tryout Schedule*